Technology

 Elimination

-Banning of production of lead containing products
+Banning the production of lead-containing products

-1. Chromium
+Chromium

 Classification of toxicant